Average Cost of Car Insurance in Arizona

 Frequent glass damage claims

 Arizona's extensive highway construction and desert conditions create frequent windshield damage from rocks and debris.
-Auto glass damage happens so often that Arizona insurers are required to offer no-deductible glass coverage.
-However, modern windshields with advanced sensors now average $1,200 to $1,500 for replacement, with some high-end cars costing up to $4,000, leading insurers to change how they treat glass claims.
+Auto glass damage happens so often that Arizona insurers must offer no-deductible glass coverage.
+Modern windshields with advanced sensors now average $1,200 to $1,500 for replacement, with some high-end cars costing up to $4,000, leading insurers to change how they treat glass claims.

 windstorm icon